Sunhaloo/Obsidian-Publishing/Learning/Python/Python Basics/Selection and Iteration - Python.md

     case "PHP":

         print()
-        print("You can become a backend developer") print()
+        print("You can become a Backend Developer") print()

     # Solidity
     case "Solidity":

         print()
-        print("You can become a Blockchain developer") print()
+        print("You can become a Blockchain Developer") print()

     # Java
     case "Java":

         print()
-        print("You can become a mobile app developer") print()
+        print("You can become a Mobile App Developer") print()

     # If user anything else that is not part of the code